Patent ductus arteriosus (PDA)

 When to see a doctor

 As a baby develops in the womb, a vascular connection (ductus arteriosus) between two major blood vessels leading from the heart — the aorta and pulmonary artery — is a normal and necessary part of your baby's blood circulation while in the womb.
-But, this connection is supposed to close within two or three days after birth once the newborn's heart adapts to life outside the womb.
-In premature infants, the connection often closes on its own within a few weeks of birth.
-But if it remains open, it's referred to as a patent ductus arteriosus.
+The ductus arteriosus diverts blood from the lungs of the fetus while they aren't being used.
+The fetus receives oxygen from the mother's circulation.
+But, the ductus arteriosus is supposed to close within two or three days after birth once the newborn's heart adapts to life outside the womb.
+In premature infants, the connection often takes longer to close on its own.
+If the connection remains open, it's referred to as a patent ductus arteriosus.

 The abnormal opening causes too much blood to circulate to the lungs and heart.
-If not treated, the blood pressure in the lungs may increase (pulmonary hypertension) and the heart may weaken.
+If not treated, the blood pressure in the lungs may increase (pulmonary hypertension) and the heart may enlarge and weaken.

 Congenital heart defects arise from problems early in the heart's development — but there's often no clear cause.
 Genetics and environmental factors may play a role.